gerasimou/RBV/README.md

 ---

+## Installing and Running the AUV Simulation

+1) Download the MOOS-IvP simulator as advised [here](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php?n=Site.Download).

+2) Install the MOOS-IvP simulator by following the instructions provided in the simulator for your target operating system (Linux or OSX)

+3) Download the AUV simulation code available in the [moos-ivp-nmi]() directory

+4) Navigate to the ``moos-ivp-nmi`` directory and execute

+        ./clean.sh
+        ./build.sh sUUVNMI
+If everything went well, you will see the message
+> ``[100%] Built target sUUVNMI``

+5) Add the full path to the ``moos-ivp-nmi/bin`` directory to your shell path
+ - OSX   -> ./bash_profile
+ - Unix  -> ./bashrc

+    PATH="FULL_PATH_TO"/moos-ivp-nmi/bin:$PATH

+> replace "FULL_PATH_TO" with the full path leading to the ``moos-ivp-nmi/bin`` directory

+6) Navigate to ``moos-ivp-nmi/missions/s3_uuvnmi`` and run the mission by executing

+    ./launch.sh 2

+> 2 indicates how fast the simulation will run

+**Note:** You can alter the mission by changing the sUUVNMI script in the [charlie.moos]() file.

+---

 ## Running the Robotic Mission

 The robotic mission is provided as a en Eclipse-based Java tool that uses Maven for managing the project and its dependencies, and for generating the executable jars.